-No approval right, except that creation of any class of Senior Securities (as defined in the Issuance of additional units Crestwood Partnership Agreement) requires the approval of at least 2/3 of the preferred unitholders.
+Issuance of additional units No approval right, except that creation of any class of Senior Securities (as defined in the Crestwood Partnership Agreement) requires the approval of at least 2/3 of the preferred unitholders.
 Please read "-Issuance of Additional Interests; Preemptive Rights."
-Certain amendments may be made by the General Partner without the approval of the unitholders.
-Amendment of the Crestwood Partnership Other amendments generally require the approval of a unit majority.
-Certain amendments that Agreement impact the preferred units require approval of at least 2/3 of the preferred unitholders.
-Unit majority.
-A Change of Control (as defined below) in which consideration to be received by Merger of the Partnership or the sale of all or the common unitholders has a value of less than \$10.00 per common unit requires approval of the substantially all of its assets preferred unitholders at the then-applicable Voting Threshold (as defined in the Crestwood Partnership Agreement), voting separately as a class with one vote per preferred unit.
+Amendment of the Crestwood Partnership Agreement Certain amendments may be made by the General Partner without the approval of the unitholders.
+Other amendments generally require the approval of a unit majority.
+Certain amendments that impact the preferred units require approval of at least 2/3 of the preferred unitholders.
+Merger of the Partnership or the sale of all or substantially all of its assets Unit majority.
+A Change of Control (as defined below) in which consideration to be received by the common unitholders has a value of less than \$10.00 per common unit requires approval of the preferred unitholders at the then-applicable Voting Threshold (as defined in the Crestwood Partnership Agreement), voting separately as a class with one vote per preferred unit.
 Dissolution of the Partnership Unit majority.
-Continuation of the Partnership's business upon Unit majority. dissolution Election of directors (beginning in 2022) Plurality of the votes cast by holders of outstanding common units and preferred units at a meeting of the limited partners.
-Election to be treated as a corporation for U.S. Approval of the holders of at least 2/3 of the outstanding preferred units. federal tax law purposes Withdrawal of the General Partner No approval right.
+Continuation of the Partnership's business upon dissolution Unit majority.
+Election of directors (beginning in 2022) Plurality of the votes cast by holders of outstanding common units and preferred units at a meeting of the limited partners.
+Election to be treated as a corporation for U.S. federal tax law purposes Approval of the holders of at least 2/3 of the outstanding preferred units.
+Withdrawal of the General Partner No approval right.
+Removal of the General Partner Not less than 66 2/3% of the outstanding common units and preferred units, including common units held by the General Partner and its affiliates.
+Transfer of the General Partner Interest No approval right.